 A cyber doorman can cost $1,000 to $70,000 to install and will cost about $100 to $3,000 a month to maintain.

-The reason these costs are so variable is that they depend on how much ground you want to cover with your cyber doorman.
+The reason these costs are so variable is that they depend on how much ground you want to cover with your digital doorman.
 For example, a cyber doorman solution that requires you to install additional access control devices and security cameras will cost more than a single entry system.
 In addition, paying a third party to monitor multiple entry points and cameras is more expensive than having someone on your staff do it.

 How does a cyber doorman work?